MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/interactables.md

 ### Equippable

 An object of this type will attach to your avatar's hand.
-The PC controls for equip are clicking the object or pressing ‘F' while the object is selected.
+The PC controls for equip are clicking the object or pressing <kbd>F</kbd> while the object is selected.
 The Quest controls for equip are pressing the 'Grip' button while the object is selected.
 Equippable objects contain settings for IK targets for your avatar's arm pose while the object is equipped.
 The IK targets are an offset from the avatar's chest; this determines where the hand goes while the object is held or activated.

 ### Throwable